jstormes/self-watering/REQUIRMENTS.md

 ### 12 volt version

-This version is just like the 5 volt version but runs on 12 volts and supports a 12 volt pump for larger projects.
+This version is just like the 5 volt version but runs on 12 volts and supports a 12 volt pump for larger watering projects.

 This version should be surface mount for assembly by PCBWay.

 ### (Optional) Battery charge version